 - Önder Albayrak - Head of Transfer Pricing Strategy & Operations / Head of Tax Benelux at Sanofi

 - Susanne Verloove – Transfer Pricing senior manager EY;

 - Dennis Hovinga – Head of Tax at ASM International;

-- Clive Jie-A-Joen – Program director and Counsel Transfer Pricing Simmons & Simmons LLP and university lecturer at Erasmus School of Law.
+- Clive Jie-A-Joen – Program director, Counsel Transfer Pricing Simmons & Simmons LLP and university lecturer at Erasmus School of Law.

 *Changes because of unforeseen circumstances may alter the composition or the dates of the program slightly.
 These changes will be communicated in a timely manner.

 Participants of the Executive Program Transfer Pricing 2019 evaluated the first edition of the program with an eight and program director Clive Jie-A-Joen PhD MBV was assessed with an 8.7.